Cabman's Adventure: Production

 Cabman's Adventure was written and directed by Kazimierz Prószyński.
 It was filmed by him in 1902 in Warsaw, Congress Poland, with a biopleograph, a filming device invented by Prószyński.
 The film was produced by his company, Towarzystwo Udziałowe Pleograf.
 It was an experimental film and one of the first films made by him.
 The film features two characters, a passager played by Kazimierz Junosza-Stępowski, and a cabman, whose actor's name remains uncertain, though it is presumed to be Władysław Neubelt.
 It was the film debut of Junosza-Stępowski.
 The film was released in September 1902.
-It is one of the two oldest known films made in Poland, with the other being The Return of a Merry Fellow, also made in 1902.
+It is one of the two oldest known narrative films made in Poland, with the other being The Return of a Merry Fellow, also made in 1902, as well as one of the oldest films overall made in the country.